vitorgalvao/label-colour-tag-workflow/README.md

 Edit file labels and tags

-<a href='https://alfred.app/workflows/vitor/label-colour-tag'>⤓ Install From the Alfred Gallery</a>
+<a href='https://alfred.app/workflows/vitor/label-colour-tag'>⤓ Install on the Alfred Gallery</a>

 ## Usage

-Use the [Universal Actions](https://www.alfredapp.com/help/features/universal-actions/) to edit labels or add and remove tags from files and folders.
+Edit labels or add and remove tags from files and folders via the [Universal Actions](https://www.alfredapp.com/help/features/universal-actions/).

 ![Universal actions](Workflow/images/about/universal_actions.png)